-Underwriting – The first step is to submit your application through the automated underwriting system (AUS for short).
+Underwriting – The first step is to submit your application through the automated underwriting system (AUS for short) and receive an Approved/Eligible finding.
 If you application is approved then it will be reviewed by the human underwriter and given conditional approval.
 It is common for an underwriter to asks for additional documents for final approval.

-Final Approval and Closing – Once your file has been given final approval, we will sign all the closing documents at a title company of your choosing.
-The land will be put in your name (if it isn’t already), any lien(s) will be paid off, and construction will begin.
+Final Approval and Closing – Once your file has been given final approval we will set a date and time to sign all the closing documents at a title company of your choosing.
+The land will be put in your name (if it isn’t already), any lien(s) will be paid off, and construction can begin.

 Draws for Construction – As work is completed, payments are issued to the builder, subcontractors and suppliers.
-The appraiser will do an inspection on every draw to confirm that the work the builder says is done is in fact done.
+The appraiser will do an inspection on every draw to confirm that the work the builder says is done is in fact done and done in a professional manner.
 Your builder will turn in a Sworn Statement and waivers of lien to document who has been paid and who has not.
 This is all for your protection.
 You don’t want a contract knocking on your door saying they were not paid and they are going to lien your home.

 Completion, C of O and Final Draw – Once the project is completed and the Certificate of Occupancy is issued, the builder will receive their final payment.